| Home Introduction

 red marks at the end and three dark red stripes.
 It had

 a saucer-shaped base."
+BEGAN

-TO SPIN
+TO SPIN "I

 kicked it over," said the Irishman, "but it returned